jdvalera/Kd-Trees/README.md

 **Analysis of running time and memory usage (optional and not graded).**

-* Give the total memory usage in bytes (using tilde notation) of your 2d-tree data structure as a function of the number of points n, using the memory-cost model from lecture and Section 1.4 of the textbook.
+* Give the total memory usage in bytes (using tilde notation) of your 2d-tree data structure as a function of the number of points *n*, using the memory-cost model from lecture and Section 1.4 of the textbook.
 Count all memory that is used by your 2d-tree, including memory for the nodes, points, and rectangles.
-* Give the expected running time in seconds (using tilde notation) to build a 2d-tree on n random points in the unit square.
+* Give the expected running time in seconds (using tilde notation) to build a 2d-tree on *n* random points in the unit square.
 (Do not count the time to read in the points from standard input.)
 * How many nearest-neighbor calculations can your 2d-tree implementation perform per second for input100K.txt (100,000 points) and input1M.txt (1 million points), where the query points are random points in the unit square?
 (Do not count the time to read in the points or to build the 2d-tree.)
 Repeat this question but with the brute-force implementation.

 **Submission.**  Submit only the files PointSET.java and KdTree.java.
 We will supply algs4.jar.
 Your may not call library functions except those in those in java.lang, java.util, and algs4.jar.